Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Getting_started.md

 THe Rainbow CLI application works on Windows, MacOSX and Linux platforms.

-## Rainbow account
+### Rainbow account
 ---

-Your need a **Rainbow** account in order to use the Rainbow CLI Application for Node.js.
-Most of the administrative commands need an **admin** or **superadmin** role.
+Your need a **Rainbow** account in order to use the Rainbow CLI application.
+Most of the administrative commands need a **company_admin** or a **organisation_admin** role.

-You can test it on the **Sandbox Developer Platform** or and Rainbow official if you have an admin role for your company or your organizatioh.
+You can test it on the **Sandbox Developer Platform** or and Rainbow official if you have an admin role for your company or your organization.
 Please contact the Rainbow [support](mailto:support@openrainbow.com) team if you need an account on the Sandbox Developer Platform.

-## Beta disclaimer
+### Beta disclaimer
 ---

-Please note that this is a Beta version of the Rainbow CLI Application for Node.js which is still undergoing final testing before its official release.
-The Rainbow CLI Application for Node.js and the documentation are provided on a "as is" and "as available" basis.
+Please note that this is a Beta version of the Rainbow CLI application which is still undergoing final testing before its official release.
+The Rainbow CLI application and the documentation are provided on a "as is" and "as available" basis.
 Before releasing the official release, all these content can change depending on the feedback we receive in one hand and the developpement of the Rainbow official product in the other hand.

 Alcatel-Lucent Enterprise will not be liable for any loss, whether such loss is direct, indirect, special or consequential, suffered by any party as a result of their use of the Rainbow CLI Application for Node.js, the application sample software or the documentation content.

-If you encounter any bugs, lack of functionality or other problems regarding the Rainbow CLI Application for Node.js, the application samples or the documentation, please let us know immediately so we can rectify these accordingly.
+If you encounter any bugs, lack of functionality or other problems regarding the Rainbow CLI application, the application samples or the documentation, please let us know immediately so we can rectify these accordingly.
 Your help in this regard is greatly appreciated.

-## Install
+### Install
 ---

-You need to install the Rainbow CLI Application globally on your computer in order to be able to launch it from any directories.
+You need to install the Rainbow CLI application globally on your computer in order to be able to launch it from any directories.

 ```bash

 $ npm install -g rainbow-cli

 ```

-## Usage
+### Usage
 ---

-Once the Rainbow CLI Application is installed, you have access to the following command:
+Once the Rainbow CLI application is installed, you have access to the following command:

 ```bash

 $ rbw <command> [<option>...]

 ```

 Each command returns an exit status code: